code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-09-19-apache-kafka-download-installation.md

     <img src="{{ site.url }}/assets/images/spring-kafka/set-apache-zookeeper-environment-variables.png" alt="set apache zookeeper environment variables">
 </figure>

 Now that ZooKeeper is configured, let's go ahead and start it.
 Open a command prompt by clicking on the Windows Start button and typing "<kbd>cmd</kbd>" followed by pressing "<kbd>ENTER</kbd>".
-Use following command to startup ZooKeeper:
+Use the following command to startup ZooKeeper:

 ``` plaintext
 zkserver
 ```

-By default ZooKeeper will generate a number of log statements at start-up as shown below.
+By default, ZooKeeper will generate a number of log statements at start-up as shown below.
 One of the log entries will mention <var>'binding to port 0.0.0.0/0.0.0.0:2181'</var>.
 This indicates that ZooKeeper was successfully started.

 <figure>
     <img src="{{ site.url }}/assets/images/spring-kafka/apache-zookeeper-startup-trace.png" alt="apache zookeeper startup trace">